 - 1. Start the DCFL function. - 2.
-Press (Threshold value).
+Press [2 (Threshold value).

-- 3. Select Enable Threshold with and and .

-- 4. Select the check box with set.

-- 5. Select threshold field with and .

-- 6. Set the threshold level with and .

-- 7. Press set to finish the threshold setup.

-- 8. PASS or FAIL is displayed on the power meter screen.
+- 6. Set the threshold level with and . - 7.
+Press Set to finish the threshold setup. - 8.
+PASS or FAIL is displayed on the power meter screen.

-Press to display the top menu to terminate the power meter.
+Press is to display the top menu to terminate the power meter.

-When a sufficient output power is not detected, press (San) to start OTDR measurement.
+When a sufficient output power is not detected, press and to start OTDR measurement.